jm96441n/personal-site/content/posts/dockerizing-rails-app.md

 ## Deploying to Production

-Now that we've got the hard parts out of the way, let's deploy our application to Heroku, now here we'll be using the [Heroku Container Registry](https://devcenter.heroku.com/articles/container-registry-and-runtime), though you can easily use any other container registry.
-Before we get into the actual deployment process, let's take a look at the last stage of our Dockerfile which contains the `prod` build target.
+Now that we've got the hard parts out of the way, let's deploy our application to Heroku.
+We'll be using the [Heroku Container Registry](https://devcenter.heroku.com/articles/container-registry-and-runtime) to host our container, though you can easily use any other container registry.
+Before we get into the actual deployment process, let's take a look at the last stage of our
+Dockerfile which contains the `prod` build target.

 ```Dockerfile